 Before deciding on which flight to book, my dad called and I answered (first mistake).
 He let me know he wanted to come out for Erik’s birthday and asked if I could find him a flight.
 I told him yes, hung up after the proper formalities, then I proceeded to pull his flight options up on my screen (second mistake).
 I called my dad back and said something like, “I found a great flight for only $174 round-trip.
 Should I book it?
-There are only a few seats left and the deal may never be seen again.”
+There are only a few seats left and this deal may never be seen again.”
 He gave me permission to go for it so I booked his flight.
-After hanging up with him for the second time, I went back to booking Erik’s and my flight to Alaska.
+After hanging up with Dad for the second time, I went back to booking Erik’s and my flight to Alaska.

 Later in the day I was processing my emails and came across the email with my dad’s flight confirmation.
-Luckily I read it because I had my dad flying from Las Vegas to Georgia round-trip.
-Wrong way!
+Luckily I read it because I had accidentally booked my dad to fly from Las Vegas to Georgia round-trip.
+The wrong way!
 I know it could have been much worse.
 I could have had my Dad flying to Alaska but what was the cost of my mistake?!
 Hours.
-Hours of precious time calling who I booked the flight with, waiting on hold for forever to find out that the representative I finally got to speak with couldn’t help me, being transferred, waiting on hold again, being told I had to contact the airline directly, and so on… all because I slipped into thinking I could multitask.
+Hours of precious time booking a useless flight, calling who I booked the flight with, waiting on hold for what seemed like forever to find out that the representative I finally got to speak with couldn’t help me, being transferred, waiting on hold again, being told I had to contact the airline directly, and so on… all because I slipped into thinking I could multitask.

 A similar scenario has probably happened to you in the past.
 I encourage you to not let it happen again.
 Time is our most valuable asset and attempting to multitask results in wasting it.
-We are not capable of doing two activities at once and doing them both well.
+We are simply not capable of doing two, attention-requiring activities at once and doing them both well.
 When you think you are multitasking you are actually just alternating back and forth between tasks rapidly, neither of which are receiving your full attention.
-Each time you alternate between tasks you are losing time and focus.
+Each time you alternate between tasks you are losing time and focus which results in increased errors.
 When you buy into the lie of multitasking you are condemning yourself to feeling overwhelmed, inaccuracies in your work, and poor communication with others.
 Being efficient requires you to focus on one activity at a time so all of your effort and brainpower can be focused on accomplishing that activity.

 Again, both of these examples are not actually “multitasking.”
 Multitasking a true misnomer!
-You cannot accomplish multiple tasks at once that require even a smidgeon of your attention.
+You cannot accomplish multiple tasks at once that require even a smidgen of your attention.
 They are simply examples of alternating focus from one task to another.
 There is nothing efficient about these scenarios because it can take 23 minutes for someone to return to an original task after an interruption according to research.
-When you have to switch gears back to a previous task after losing focus on it, it takes valuable time to return to the level of concentration you were at previously, thus decreasing your productivity.Multitasking is a lie.
-You cannot accomplish multiple tasks at once that require even a smidgen of your attention.Click To Tweet
+When you have to switch gears back to a previous task after losing focus on it, it takes valuable time to return to the level of concentration you were at previously, thus decreasing your productivity.